KUSA (TV): News operation

 In January 2016, KUSA announced that they would be constructing a brand new studio to "better cover and explain the news."
 The new studio and set, which was completed in March, replaced the previous one, which debuted in 2004.
 Newscasts were relocated to the news room temporarily before moving to another temporary set.

 Reception

-In 1986, the Committee for Skeptical Inquiry (CSICOP) presented anchor and investigative reporter Ward Lucas with the Responsibility in Journalism award, "In recognition of contributions to fair and balanced reporting of paranormal claims".
+In 1986, the Committee for Skeptical Inquiry (CSICOP) presented KUSA anchor and investigative reporter Ward Lucas with the Responsibility in Journalism award, "In recognition of contributions to fair and balanced reporting of paranormal claims".